Bubble-net feeding: Method

 Humpback whales do not always feed in large groups.
 On their own, they may engage in similar method referred to as lunge feeding.
 It is similarly executed as the whale dives down beneath a school of fish and rises to the surface with its mouth wide open.
-Once it reaches the surface it swallows, separates the fish from the saltwater, and expectorates the excess water.
+Once it reaches the surface it expectorates the excess water, separating the prey from the saltwater, and swallows.
+Lunge feeding is energetically expensive, and prey-concentrating behaviors like bubble-net feeding can improve the energetic return per lunge and allow multiple whales to feed simultaneously.